JustWhit3/osmanip/README.md

 ### Compile and run

-Now, let's suppose to continue from the previous step.
+Now, let's su> ppose to continue from the previous step.
 For the compilation part I prepared a [makefile](https://github.com/JustWhit3/osmanip/blob/main/main/makefile), in order to simplify this procedure.
 So you have to enter the [**main**](https://github.com/JustWhit3/osmanip/tree/main/main) folder and run the [makefile](https://github.com/JustWhit3/osmanip/blob/main/main/makefile) by typing:
 ```shell
 cd main
 make